bidwell/Medigenic/README.md

 Medigenic
 =========

-Prototyping site for Medigenic website
+Prototyping and development for Medigenic website.